pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_cloud/pr_checks_reference.md

 ````

-In this example, the `meta.yaml` was found to be missing the `pangeo_notebook_version` field and the `orchid` ID for one of the recipe maintainers.
+In this example, the `meta.yaml` was found to be missing the `pangeo_notebook_version` field and the `orcid` ID for one of the recipe maintainers.
 Adding the missing fields will resolve this error.

 For a complete reference of required fields, see links provided in the `meta.yaml` section of [Required files](./recipe_contribution.md#required-files).